Political will and big spending put Austrians to work

 It also used its geography and historical ties with emerging economies in the former communist east to tap growth markets there.
 “We took part in the reform hunger in these countries.”

-Like Germany, Austria handles pressure on jobs during economic slumps by subsidizing companies to keep staff on payrolls at reduced hours.
+Like Germany, Austria handles pressure on jobs during economic slumps by subsidising companies to keep staff on payrolls at reduced hours.
 This means employers have skilled workers on hand when an upturn comes.

 But unlike Germany, Austria makes it relatively easy for companies to dismiss workers, who on average change jobs every three years.
 “Employers in Austria are ready to hire someone because it is easier to get rid of him again,” said Buchinger.

-Austrian workers have also been restrained in their pay demands, keeping unit labor costs competitive at a time when they have rocketed in some peripheral euro zone countries.
+Austrian workers have also been restrained in their pay demands, keeping unit labour costs competitive at a time when they have rocketed in some peripheral euro zone countries.
 There is no minimum wage.

 But despite its sparkling headline numbers, the Austrian job machine still has a few shortcomings.